pocketrice/GamblersDelight/README.md

 <p align="center">
   <br>
 Gambling probability simulator for standard 52-card deck and dice designed for an AP CSA client project.
 Runs on JavaFX in console-based or GUI-based variants.
 Depending on trial size, slow (<10) and fast (>1000) modes are available tailored for visuals or speed respectively.
 Built-in game mechanics included (e.g. betting feature, risking another roll for 2x and 4x payout).

-  <br><br>
-  > [!caution]
-> This project is not optimised and currently is broken (working on custom animation implementation).
-Ignore current commits, though releases are OK.
-JavaFX is a very finicky lil bugger.

 https://github.com/PocketRice/GamblersDelight/assets/79682953/cf39a8ca-af06-4f17-8a67-6494083d0385